 Training & Self-Help Guides

-TLOS is providing full support during the transition to Zoom and Kaltura, including in-person technical training, training on best practices for video tools, and tech support.
+TLOS is providing full support during the transition to Zoom and Kaltura, including in-person training and technical support.
 To register for in-person training, visit the NLI registration site and search for “Zoom” or “Kaltura” to find sessions.

-If you want to get started right away, Zoom offers a suite of video tutorials.
+If you want to start learning right away, Zoom offers a suite of video tutorials.

 Questions, Concerns or Conversation?

 If you have questions about using the new video tools, or concerns about how the new tools will affect you or your stored videos, submit an incident using 4Help.

 If you would like to explore innovative uses of video in your classroom, email firstname.lastname@example.org.